codemanmeet/calculator-dsl/README.md

 calculator-dsl
 ==============

-A calculator DSL implemented in Ruby
+A calculator DSL implemented in Ruby.
-Run  -
-    rspec calculator_spec.rb to test the functions of the DSL.
+Run rspec calculator_spec.rb to test the functions of the DSL.